sharetribe/flex-sdk-js/docs/types.md

 # Types

 The SDK provides a set of types that complement the data types JavaScript supports out-of-the box.
-When calling the API endpoints, the SDK returns data using these types.
+When calling the Marketplace API endpoints, the SDK returns data using these types.
 It also expects these types given as parameters for the *queries* and *commands*.

 Here's a list of the provided types: